 Sconset Golf Course, locally known as “Skinners Golf Course”

 Established in 1899, Sconset Golf Course is one of the oldest golf courses in America.
-Although the course was not an official golf course, it is said that the course has been played since 1997, which would make it the third oldest public course in the country.
-Once an 18-hole course, it has since been reduced to 9-holes has always remained open to the public.
-The course was originally designed by John Grout and Alex Findlay and has seen recent upgrades to both the clubhouse and the course, without taking away from its classic layout.
-Robert “Skinner” Coffin was a co-owner and the superintendent of the course for many years, giving the course its island nickname, used to host the classic Skinner Open from 1977-2011.
+Although the course was not an official golf course then, it is said that the course has been played since 1997, making it the third oldest public course in the country.
+Once 18-holes, it has since been reduced to 9-holes.
+The course was originally designed by John Grout and Alex Findlay, but has seen recent upgrades to both the clubhouse and the course.
+Robert “Skinner” Coffin was a co-owner and the superintendent of the course for many years, giving the course its island nickname.
+He used to host the classic Skinner Open from 1977-2011.
 Don’t forget to put your ball in the placeholder rack on the first tee, as this walking-only course still does not require tee times.
-A great place to bring young, excited golfers as well, as kids play for just $15.
+It’s a great place to bring young, excited golfers, as kids play for just $15.
 The course presents a unique opportunity to experience authentic Nantucket while enjoying a round with friends and family.

 Link to Sconset Golf Course

 Phone: (508) 257-6596